-Illicit Discharge Control shall apply to all discharges within the Village of Beverly Hills MS4 and to all activities that can reasonably be expected to result in a discharge to the MS4.
+Illicit Discharge Control shall apply to all discharges within the Village of Beverly Hills MS4 and to all activities that can reasonably be expected to result in a discharge to the MS4 or waters of the state.

 Post-construction Storm Water Runoff requirements shall apply to all non-residential development and redevelopment projects or residential development and redevelopment projects that are part of a common plan of development.